JonLatane/jonline/README.md

 ### Securing your deployment
 Jonline uses 🐕💩EZ, boring normal TLS certificate management to negotiate trust around its decentralized social network.
 If you're using DigitalOcean DNS you can be setup in a few minutes.

-See [`generated_certs/README.md`](https://github.com/JonLatane/jonline/tree/main/generated_certs) for quick TLS setup instructions, either [using Cert-Manager (recommended)](https://github.com/JonLatane/jonline/blob/main/generated_certs/README.md#use-cert-manager-recommended), [some other CA](https://github.com/JonLatane/jonline/blob/main/generated_certs/README.md#use-certs-from-another-ca) or [your own custom CA](https://github.com/JonLatane/jonline/blob/main/generated_certs/README.md#use-your-own-custom-ca).
+See [`deploys/generated_certs/README.md`](https://github.com/JonLatane/jonline/tree/main/deploys/generated_certs) for quick TLS setup instructions, either [using Cert-Manager (recommended)](https://github.com/JonLatane/jonline/blob/main/deploys/generated_certs/README.md#use-cert-manager-recommended), [some other CA](https://github.com/JonLatane/jonline/blob/main/deploys/generated_certs/README.md#use-certs-from-another-ca) or [your own custom CA](https://github.com/JonLatane/jonline/blob/main/generated_certs/README.md#use-your-own-custom-ca) (i.e. to distribute a secure, network-specific Flutter app and only let users in through that - custom CAs would break/disable the web app entirely).

 See [`backend/README.md`](https://github.com/JonLatane/jonline/blob/main/backend/README.md) for more detailed descriptions of how the deployment and TLS system works.